Hachimanyama Tomb

 sightseeing

-The Hachimanyama Kofun (Mount Hachiman burial mound), is the central burial mound within the group of Wakakodama burial mounds that can be found in the area.
-It is estimated to be built in the 7th century and has a diameter of 80 meters.
+The Hachimanyama Kofun (Mount Hachiman burial mound), is the central burial mound within the group of Wakakodama burial mounds that can be found in this area.
+It is estimated to have been built in the 7th century and has a diameter of 80 meters.
 It was restored in 1981.
-From the stone hut, the “Urushi Nuri Mokkan (lacquered wooden casket)” was found in almost perfect condition.
+From the stone hut, the “Urushi Nuri Mokkan" (lacquered wooden casket) was found in almost perfect condition.
 Those buried inside are assumed to have been people of power.
-It is called “Kanto-no-Ishibutai (Kanto’s Ishibutai) because it is a grand stone hut that matches those of the Ishibutai Kofun (Ishibutal burial mound) of Asukamura of Nara prefecture.
+It is called “Kanto-no-Ishibutai" (Kanto’s Ishibutai) because it is a grand stone hut that matches those of the Ishibutai Kofun (Ishibutai burial mound) of Asukamura of Nara prefecture.

 Basic Information